 - other potential lawsuits not directly related to the activity.1

-In some cases, the contracts even purport to limit liability while a participant is on the way to an event (such as a sports competition).
+In some cases, the contracts even purport to limit liability while you are on the way to an event (such as a sports competition).

 California law defines “negligence” (ordinary negligence) as the failure to use reasonable care to prevent harm to oneself or to others.3